bobbingwide/cookie-cat/readme.txt

 Requires oik version 1.13 or higher

 == Changelog ==
+= 1.4.6 =
+* Fixed: PHP 8.2: fix deprecated ${var} in strings #5
+* Tested: With WordPress 6.3.1 and WordPress Multisite
+* Tested: With PHPUnit 9.6
+* Tested: With PHP 8.2

 = 1.4.5 =
 * Changed: Update for PHPUnit 8,[github bobbingwide cookie-cat issues 4]
 * Tested: With WordPress 5.3.2 and WordPress Multi Site